sitespeedio/coach/README.md

 ## Why we love the coach
-Nine reasons why we love the coach:
+Ten reasons why we love the coach:
  - The coach gives you advice how to make your page faster.
 The coach aims to NEVER give you a false advice.
 Follow the advice and you will WIN!
  - HTTP/1 or HTTP/2?
 That's no problem, the coach adjust the advice accordingly.
  - The coach use real browsers to investigate your page exact as your users.